-Cloud Native London March 2020: World Wide Technology, Cloud Native Technologies, and VMWare
+Cloud Native London March 2020: WWT, Cloud Native Technologies, VMWare

 Our March 2020 Cloud Native London meetup kicked off with more details of the Kubernetes Community Days London 2020, then we had three great speakers: Richard Simon from World Wide Technology, Pradeep Bhadani from Cloud Native Technologies, and Naadir Jeewa from VMWare.
 Check out their takeaways and video below.

 Join us for the first ever Kubernetes Community Days London on 3-4 September 2020 at the Emmanuel Centre, Westminster.
 For more info, check out the website.
 The CFP has just launched, apply to speak at KCD London!
 If you’d like to attend, sponsor or volunteer, register your interest at kubernetesdays.london.

 First up, Richard Simon from World Wide Technology told us about the Cloud State Of Play.
 His takeaways are that:

 - Organisations that have moved or are considering moving workloads to the cloud, need to conduct a Cloud Readiness Assessment, to understand their position and ability to deliver successful migrations.